kubermatic/kubecarrier/docs/proposals/kep-003-service-resouce-aggregation.md

 ## Background

-Currently, we're creating ferry deployment per each `CustromResourceDiscovery` object.
-The ferry component transports custom resources from the service cluster to the management cluster, and vice versa, asynchronously.
+Currently, we're creating catapult deployment per each `CustromResourceDiscovery` object.
+The catapult component transports custom resources from the service cluster to the management cluster, and vice versa, asynchronously.
 For example the `db.example.io` apiGroup in the service cluster `svc-1` becomes `db.internal.svc-1.provider-1` apiGroup in the management cluster.

-Furthermore, ferry component handles the webhooks for internal apiGroup.
-If there is `CustromResourceDiscoverySet` there's a new ferry deployment per each service cluster offering the same service.
+Furthermore, catapult component handles the webhooks for internal apiGroup.
+If there is `CustromResourceDiscoverySet` there's a new catapult deployment per each service cluster offering the same service.

 * See also: